Availity/sdk-js/packages/api-core/README.md

 # api-core

-A package providing a base API class as well as several API resources for help in developing against the Availity Rest API.
+A package providing base API class and definitions for developing against the Availity REST API.

 ## AvApi

-`AvApi` is a lightweight class that wraps a provided http service with helper functions designed for Availity's REST API.
+`AvApi` is a class that wraps a provided http service with helper functions.

 ### Features
 * Automatic polling of restful endpoints with timeouts